Photography in Colombia

 Workers at a printing company, photograph by Benjamín de la Calle.

 Exterior of the Market Square in Medellín, 1928, photograph by Francisco Mejía.

 Asphalt of a street in Gramalote, photograph taken around 1950.

 Customs building in Barranquilla, photograph taken around 1940.

 Photography in Colombia began with the introduction of the daguerreotype by Baron Gros in 1841.
-The first photographers or daguerreotypists came from the field of painting, among them Luis García Hevia, Fermín Isaza and Demetrio Paredes.
-The Restrepo brothers introduced the wet collodion technique.
-At the beginning of the 20th century, the photographic work of Melitón Rodríguez, Leo Matiz, Benjamín de la Calle and Luis Benito Ramos promoted photographic reportage and photography as a document, and in the middle of the century it began to be considered its artistic aspect thanks to the work of several photographers including Hernán Díaz, Abdú Eljaiek and Nereo López.
+The first photographers, or daguerreotypists, came from the field of painting, including Luis García Hevia, Fermín Isaza, and Demetrio Paredes.
+The Restrepo brothers later introduced the wet collodion process.
+At the beginning of the 20th century, the work of Melitón Rodríguez, Leo Matiz, Benjamín de la Calle, and Luis Benito Ramos promoted photographic reportage and photography as a documentary medium.
+By the mid-20th century, photography in Colombia began to be recognized for its artistic value, largely due to the work of photographers such as Hernán Díaz, Abdú Eljaiek, and Nereo López.

 Origins of Colombian photography

 At the Industrial Exposition of Bogotá in 1841, the painter Luis García Hevia presented some experimental daguerreotypes that can be considered the first photographs taken by a Colombian, however the oldest image that is preserved is a photograph of the street of the Observatory taken by the French diplomat Jean Baptiste Louis Gros in 1842.
 The permanence of Baron de Gros in the country and the distance from France allowed Colombian artisans to collaborate in the manufacture of the daguerreotype apparatus.

 In parallel to the photographic hobby of Baron de Gros, other foreign daguerreotypists worked professionally in Colombia in the mid-19th century, among them the American John Armstrong Bennet who opened the first photographic studio in Bogotá in 1848, to the Frenchman F. Goñi, the German Emilio Herbrüger and the Englishmen William and John Helsby.

 The painter Luis García Hevia, who was known as Evia, became the neogranadine who most actively promoted the spread of photography.
 Antioquia was the second Colombian region where the invention arrived in 1848 thanks to Fermín Isaza, probably a student of García Hevia at the Academy of Drawing and Painting. who opened a studio in Medellín where he put Daguerre's invention into practice in September 1848.
 One could also mention Rafael Sanín who was a disciple of Herbrüger and worked in Medellín in 1857.

 The daguerreotype was practiced for a decade, as cheaper photographic procedures such as the tintype and the ambrotype were soon introduced.
 Among the photographers who introduced these procedures in Antioquia were the American Horacio Becker and the Spaniard Antonio Martínez de la Cuadra.